 To cheer him I offered to show him my house.
 We went in by the gate and up into a tower where we looked through the windows and saw the world.

-Smokie thought the towers were the house, but I sayt no, this be but the gatehouse.
-I ran down to greet the keeper, and he oped the second gate for us.
+Smokie thought the towers were the house.
+I sayt no, this be but the gatehouse.
+I ran down to greet the porter, and he oped the second gate for us.
 We went into the great court [courtyard].

 That brinded cat I fought was there, but durst not say a word.
-Smokie took a drink from the fountain, not because he thirsted, but to show the brinded rascal he may do so if chooses.
+Smokie took a drink from the fountain, not because he thirsted, but to show the brinded rascal he may drink there if he chooses.
 And he marvelled to see the house stand all around the court and us.

 I led him to the kitchen and was shamed that none offered us refreshment, but Smokie did not remark it.